prasadice/react-project/README.md

 8]In web-payment cmd will start website on localhost:3000 copy the address into browser

-9]the website will open  "# react-project"
+9]the website will open  "# react-project" j